ablaom/MachineLearningInJulia2020/tutorials.md

 AbstractArray{Union{Missing, Count},1}
 ```

-Can you guess at the general behaviour of
+Can you guess at the general behavior of
 `scitype` with respect to tuples, abstract arrays and missing
 values?
 The answers are
 [here](https://github.com/alan-turing-institute/ScientificTypes.jl#2-the-scitype-and-scitype-methods)